 The majority of the time your babysitter is in your home, they should be directly supervising and engaging with your child.
 Unless your child is already asleep.

 Your babysitter needs to have their phone turned on so you can call or text them if needed.
 For example, to let them know that you might be home a bit late.
-But your sitter shouldn't be texting their friends the entire time that you're gone.
+Your sitter shouldn't be texting their friends the entire time that you're gone.

-Usually asking your kids about their time with the babysitter can reveal if they've been given the right amount of attention and stimulation or not.
+Usually asking your children about their time with the babysitter can reveal if they've been given the right amount of attention and stimulation or not.

 Before a babysitter even arrives at your home for their first babysitting shift, you'll want to have checked their references.
 It's a good idea to talk to 3 to 5 references to get an accurate idea of what they're like.